iamsherrysingh/RiskyCommitMiner/README.md

-# RiskyCommitMiner
+# Risky Commit Miner
 This is a tool I am developing as part of my school project.
-It interfaces with Apache.org(or another website.
-Depends how you configure) JIRA repositories, git source code and finds a list of JAVA classes that have changed as part of a bug fix.
-Those classes can be used to prioritize test cases.
+It interfaces with Apache.org issue tracker(JIRA), git source code repository and finds a list of JAVA classes that have changed as part of a bug fix.
+The classes obtained can be used to prioritize test cases.

 ### Instructions:
-1. Clone git repository to you local machine.
+1. Clone git repository of the project to you local machine.
 ```$xslt
 git clone <project git URL>
 ```
 2. Add location of the local repo to the src/config.properties file (just for your Operating System, ignore the other two OS properties)
 3. Configure 'project' and 'version' properties in src/config.properties to pass inputs to the program.
 4. Run com.sherry.App.App.main(String[] args)
-5. Find Issue IDs and Classes that changed in 'output' directory
+5. Find Issue IDs and Classes that changed in the 'output' directory

 ### Sample configuration(src/config.properties) for Windows: